 Environmental and Urban Studies

-Students with a strong foundation in science and/or economics may apply to the 3-2 program with the Bard Center for Environmental Policy, earning in five years a B.A. and a master of environmental policy or master of climate science and policy degree.
+EUS majors with a strong foundation in science and/or economics may apply to the 3+2 program with the Bard Center for Environmental Policy

-Required courses include: EUS 101, Introduction to Environmental and Urban Studies
+into the program, a student must have taken the core courses EUS 101 and 102, Introduction to Environmental and Urban Studies

 ; one 200- level course in history, economics, or science (some courses may have prerequisites; for details, see the EUS website

 ); and successfully completed four documents: the customary two papers outlining his or her academic past and future plan of study, a paper that defines and rationalizes the student’s focus area and names specific courses the student plans to take in that area, and a sample of scholarly writing.
 The Moderation board will not pass a student if the focus area plan is not feasible, coherent, and sufficiently targeted.